 Comment.
 Section 3106 continues a portion of former Section 1435.1, with the addition of the introductory statement that the listing of transactions is nonexclusive.
+Thus, unlisted transactions (such as giving an option) are included within the scope of this chapter.
 Subdivisions (c), (d), and (e) are phrased in language derived from Section 2556 (power of conservator to dedicate or convey real property or easement with or without consideration).
 Subdivision (f) is new and is derived from Section 2580 (substituted judgment).